Enough is Enough, Time for SaaS

 soccer_fail

-Last week, my decision process kicked into high gear.
+Last week, my decision-making process kicked into high gear.
 I had the unfortunate experience of this website going offline for approximately 48 hours.
 It was a painful experience unwinding the SSL issues that knocked me offline.

 The Review

-This site along with several others run the Ghost content management system (CMS).
-When I first started using Ghost, the new versions were made available at a regular cadence but manageable.
-However, this year I have noticed the velocity in which Ghost releases new updates and features.
+However, this year, I have noticed the velocity with which Ghost releases new updates and features.
 This pace became almost unmanageable for me and my websites.
-It is great for users of Ghost but for maintaining, testing, and deploying at this same pace is challenging.
+It is great for Ghost users, but maintaining, testing, and deploying at this same pace is challenging.

-Finally, I decided to cut my losses with a few sites and did some spring cleaning(In October).
-I decided to cut websites which I just don't have time to manage or update and were not bringing any value.
-They are gone, but I still kept their databases if I ever get back around to them.
-I had a couple of sites utilizing WordPress which is a security nightmare as I was getting bombarded every day with notifications of security issues or hacking attempts.
-Gone!
+Finally, I cut my losses with a few sites and did some spring cleaning(In October).
+I decided to cut websites that I just didn't have time to manage or update and were not bringing any value.
+They are gone, but I still keep their databases if I ever get back around to them.

 The SaaS Solution